-The Board has determined that each of the members of the Compensation Committee is "independent" within the meaning of the NYSE's corporate governance listing standards and Quanta's Corporate Governance Guidelines.
-The Compensation Committee operates under a formal charter adopted by the Board of Directors that governs its duties and standards of performance.
-The Compensation Committee Charter is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, c/o General Counsel's Office, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
+The Board has determined that each of the members of the Compensation Committee is "independent" within the meaning of the NYSE's corporate governance listing standards and our Corporate Governance Guidelines.
+The Compensation Committee operates under a formal charter adopted by the Board that governs its duties and standards of performance.
+The Compensation Committee Charter is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
 The membership and number of meetings held during the last fiscal year and the primary responsibilities of the Compensation Committee are described in "Committees of the Board" above.